icalbalino/intro-to-algorithms-with-js/README.md

 Divide dan Conquer adalah teknik rekursif untuk memecahkan problem yang lebih besar menjadi subproblems, dan melakukan pekerjaan pada masing-masing submasalah tersebut untuk mencapai beberapa tujuan, beberapa solusi.
 So a classic example of a divide and conquer algorithm is ` binary search `.

-**Binary Search**, Search for a value in a sorted array by cutting the side of the search area in half.
+**Binary Search**, Search for a value in a sorted array by cutting the side of the search area in half. <br>
 **Linear Search**, Search for a value in an array by checking each value in order.

 Recursive calls to a subset of the problem